There are plenty of patriotic fun days to celebrate our country’s red, white and blue symbol of freedom.

 Do you know of other American Flag food recipes?
 Share your ideas in the comments.

 Patriotic Belgian Waffles

-You can use this recipe or your own to whip up these patriotic Belgian waffles from The Scent of Oranges.
+You can use this recipe or your own to whip up these patriotic Belgian waffles from the now defunct blog, The Scent of Oranges.
 The key is to use chopped strawberries and blueberries to make this breakfast dish look like a flag.
 Drizzle cream across the strawberries for the stripes.

 For dinner tonight, why not try this patriotic pizza flag from Jeanne Benedict?
 Use your favorite pizza dough recipe (or better yet prepared dough from the grocery store) and roll out into a rectangle shape.
 Spread with pasta sauce and add strips of mozzarella cheese for the stripes.